Furion-Chuan/Furion.github.io/README.md

 FURION is capable of providing various types of mirrors, including planar mirror, spherical mirror, ellipsoidal mirror, toroidal mirror, parabolic mirror, cylindrical mirror, elliptical cylindrical mirror, and parabolic cylindrical mirror.

 ### &emsp;2.7.
 Crystals:
-FURION calculates the reflectivity and transmissivity curves of crystals using dynamical theory of X-ray diffraction.
+FURION calculates the reflectivity and transmissivity of crystals using dynamical theory of X-ray diffraction.
 Crystals can operate in either Bragg or Laue cases, either in reflection or transmission.

 ### &emsp;2.8.
 Multilayers:
+FURION employs dynamical diffraction theory and matrix iteration method to calculate the reflectivity and transmissivity of multilayers.
+Typically, periodic multilayers and asymmetry-cut multilayers use the dynamical diffraction method, while periodic and non-periodic multilayers use the matrix iteration method.

 FURION calculates the reflectivity and transmissivity curves of crystals using dynamical theory of X-ray diffraction.
 Crystals can operate in either Bragg or Laue cases, either in reflection or transmission.